Events

 October 23, 2018

-This lunch with Camara Jones, MD, PhD, MPH, of the Morehouse School of Medicine will be an opportunity to ask questions about measuring changes in health equity and career advancement.
+Camara Jones, MD, PhD, MPH, of the Morehouse School of Medicine answered questions about measuring changes in health equity and career advancement.

 Co-sponored by the Ob-Gyn K Scholar programs, Ob-Gyn Fellowships, and ACTIONS.